netbox-community/netbox/docs/customization/custom-scripts.md

 ### `rq_queue_name`

 This will override the standard `QUEUE_MAPPINGS` setting for the script to be process by the worker.
-If the queue is not found then the default logic found in the settings file will be used.
+If you use a queue name that is not one of the NetBox provided queues, (IE `high`, `default`, or `low`) then you must reconfigure the RQ working for the new queue.
+If the queue is not configured then the default logic found in the settings file for [QUEUE_MAPPINGS](../configuration/miscellaneous.md#queue_mappings) will be used.

 ### `job_timeout`